microsoftgraph/msgraph-cds-workrides-sample/mobileapp/README.md

 As of 06/05/2017, WorkRides features 88.6% code share (11% iOS / 11.2% Android / 11.6% Windows).

 ## Setup

-**Download** or clone the repository.
+- **Download** or clone the repository.
 There are a solution with seven projects.

-**Rebuild** the solution to get all necessary **NuGet** packages.
+- **Rebuild** the solution to get all necessary **NuGet** packages.

-Access to **AppSettings.cs** file available in the Portable Class Library to introduce your Azure endpoints and APIs keys.
+This app will run as is with the preconfigured settings so that you can explore and learn see how it works.
+If you want to plug your tenant data you will want to edit **AppSettings.cs** file which is part of the Portable Class Library to update the settings with the values specific to your tenant and APIs keys.

+The following sections will walk you through the steps involved to build this app.
+You can follow these steps to recreate an environment for you.

 ### App Registration

-To integrate a Xamarin app with your work Azure AD firstly you must [register it as an authorized application](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications) in your directory:
+One of the core features of this app is work based authentication.
+To enable this, first the app needed to be registered with Azure Active Directory.
+The registration was easy and done in [Azure Portal](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications) after loggin in to our directory.
+WorkRides is configured as a multi-tenant app.
+So it can be deployed in many organizations with data isolation.

 * Sign in to the [Azure portal](https://portal.azure.com).
 * Choose your Azure AD tenant by selecting your account in the top right corner of the page.
 * In the left-hand navigation pane, choose More Services, click App Registrations, and click Add.
 * Create a new **Native** application with your preferred name.
 For native applications usually the redirect uri is configured to http://localhost.

-Once the app have been created, Azure assigned an unique id called **Application ID** (ie.: Application ID : c8c39d80-e4ad-4e07-86af-de46afcf4b56).
-This ID will be used in next step in the app configuration.
+When the app has been created, an unique id called **Application ID** (e.g. c8c39d80-e4ad-4e07-86af-de46afcf4b56) is assigned.
+This ID will be used subsequently to uniquely identify the app registration by the client app and also the Microsoft authorization endpint to facilitate sign-in process.

+In order for us to use Microsoft Graph API and CDS necessary permissions need to be added to the application object to access **Microsoft Graph** API and **Common Data Service** resources.

 #### Required permissions for Microsoft Graph

-Once the app has been created on Azure AD, permissions must be provided to allow the access from WorkRides to the different information it needs.
-To access to the Graph API, we must add the permission to **Microsoft Graph**.
+Under the required permissions option add Microsoft Graph.

 <img src="../media/add_graph_api.png" Width="500" Height="200" />

-The required permissions from WorkRides to work with the graph apis are:
+Since this app needs to access user profile, calendar, email you need to configure following permissions:

 * Permissions to sign in with AAD
   * Sign users in (*openid*)